 Day 8 - Port Elizabeth

-This morning you will embark on a brief City Tour before flying to Port Elizabeth (flight cost not included).
+Depending on your departure time of your flight, embark on a brief City Tour before flying to Port Elizabeth (flight cost not included).
 On arrival at Port Elizabeth Airport, you will be met and transferred to your hotel.
 (B)

 Just 300 metres from Blue Flag beaches, the Radisson Blu Port Elizabeth boasts majestic views of the Indian Ocean, ideal for all travellers.
 Guests appreciate the hotel’s contemporary architecture, urban interiors and convenience to shopping, golf and entertainment destinations.
 173 rooms and suites are thoughtfully equipped with free high-speed, wireless Internet access, tea and coffee provisions, and a minibar.
 An on-site restaurant, the Tabú Grill, offers up delicious grilled dishes, an extensive wine list and views of the ocean as a romantic backdrop.
 Guests can also keep up with workout routines at the gym or head to the Camelot Spa to relax and rejuvenate.